Counting single transferable votes: Example

+The quota is calculated as ${57 \over 2+1} = 19$.
+In the first round, Andrea is elected, and her 20 surplus votes are transferred.
+In the second, Carter, the candidate with the fewest votes, is excluded.
+His 8 votes have Brad as the next choice.
+This gives Brad 20 votes (exceeding the quota), electing him to the second seat:

+Other systems, such as the ones used in Ashtabula, Kalamazoo, Sacramento and Cleveland, prescribe that the votes to be transferred will be drawn at random but in equal numbers from each polling place.
+In the STV system used in Cincinnati (1924–1957) and in Cambridge city elections, votes received by a winning candidate were numbered sequentially; then, if the surplus votes made up one quarter of the votes held by the successful candidate, each vote that was numbered a multiple of four was extracted and moved to the next usable marked preference on each of those votes.
+(In British, Irish and Canadian uses of STV, the whole-vote method outlined above was used.)

 Gregory

-Another method, known as Senatorial rules (after its use for most seats in Irish Senate elections), or the Gregory method (after its inventor in 1880, J. B. Gregory of Melbourne) eliminates all randomness.
-Instead of transferring a fraction of votes at full value, transfer all votes at a fractional value.
+The Gregory method, known as Senatorial rules (after its use for most seats in Irish Senate elections), or the Gregory method (after its inventor in 1880, J. B. Gregory of Melbourne) eliminates all randomness.
+Instead of transferring a fraction of votes at full value, it transfers each of the relevant votes at a fractional value.

 In the above example, the relevant fraction is $\textstyle\frac{72}{272 - 92} = \frac{4}{10}$.
 Note that part of the 272 vote result may be from earlier transfers; e.g., perhaps Y had been elected with 250 votes, 150 with X as next preference, so that the previous transfer of 30 votes was actually 150 ballots at a value of $\textstyle \frac15$.
 In this case, these 150 ballots would now be retransferred with a compounded fractional value of $\textstyle \frac15 \times \frac{4}{10} = \frac{4}{50}$.

 In the Republic of Ireland, the Gregory Method is used for elections to the 43 seats on the vocational panels in Seanad Éireann, whose franchise is restricted to 949 members of local authorities and members of the Oireachtas (the Irish Parliament).
-In Northern Ireland, the Gregory Method has been used since 1973 for all STV elections, with up to 7 fractional transfers (in 8-seat district council elections), and up to 700,000 votes counted (in 3-seat European Parliament elections for the Northern Ireland constituency from 1979 to 2020).
+In Northern Ireland, the Gregory Method has been used since 1973 for all STV elections, with up to 7 fractional transfers (in 8-seat district council elections), and up to 700,000 votes counted (in 3-seat European Parliament elections for the Northern Ireland EU constituency from 1979 to 2020).